dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/05 Lecture 5.md

 Note that some definitions may also required separatedness.
 When pullback does yield an equivalence of categories, this is referred to as **effective descent**.

-It *is* essentially surjective for affine schemes and polarized schemes: if you have descent data for a scheme on $U/X$ with an ample line bundle (which also has descent data)
+It *is* essentially surjective for affine schemes and polarized schemes: if you have descent data for a scheme on $U/X$ with an ample line bundle (which also has descent data) then you can descend the scheme.
+Thus projective varieties can be descended, provided you also descend them with an ample line bundle.
 :::